-The next few years will be important for the development of EU-level public health capacity.
-ECDC is set to more than double its staff over the next two years, while the new EU Public Health Programme will become fully operational.
-New resources are available for the prevention and control of communicable diseases, and it is vital - both for the EU and its citizens - that these resources are used for maximum effect.
-This report will help us do that.
+The next few years will be important for the development of EUlevel public health capacity.
+ECDC is set to more than double its staff over the next two years, with the new EU Public Health Programme becoming fully operational at the same time.
+New resources are available for the prevention and control of communicable diseases, and it is vital - both for the EU and its citizens - that these resources are used to maximum effect.
+This and future similar reports will help us ensure that.

-Markos Kyprianou.

-Preface
+Markos Kyprianou European Commissioner for Health

+PREFACE TO THE FIRST ANNUAL EPIDEMIOLOGICAL REPORT ON COMMUNICABLE DISEASES IN EUROPE

 The European Centre for Disease Prevention and Control (ECDC) was established by the European Parliament and Council to identify, assess and communicate current and emerging threats to human health from communicable disease.
-This First Annual Epidemiological Report on Communicable Diseases in Europe will be one of a variety of mechanisms that we intend to use to better communicate our assessment of the emerging threats of communicable disease.

-This report attempts to give a broader perspective of the present EU context, including crude trends of the main communicable disease determinants, such as the social and demographic contexts or the variability of surveillance systems.
+This First Annual Epidemiological Report on Communicable Diseases in Europe will be one of a variety of mechanisms that we intend to use to better communicate our assessment of the emerging threats of communicable disease. and serious commitment.
+Despite this, we recognise that the problem of producing reliable communicable disease data from all Member States at this time, that is valid for genuine comparisons, is longstanding and complex.
+The wide variability in the effectiveness of the present surveillance systems, the differences in prioritisation of resources for surveillance, but also in basic matters such as clinical traditions to obtain cultures (or similarly push for confirmation of diagnosis) from patients, make it meaningless today to try to directly compare these figures between countries.
+We know that countries with good, enhanced or mandatory surveillance systems in place ofdisease determinants, such as the social and demographic contexts or the variability of surveillance systems.
 It also presents a brief epidemiological analysis of each of the main diseases, based on available data, and then provides a highlight of the main issues and threats.
 It concludes with our views on the broad actions required to deal with these issues in order to minimise their burden and impact.

+This report attempts to give a broader perspective of the present EU context, including crude trends of the main communicable ten appear to have higher incidences of diseases, possibly putting their public health services in a poorer light when compared to other countries where the surveillance of disease is a lower priority activity and given less effort.
+Still, we present this data, as we feel that certain trends and conclusions are still very valid and should be carefully considered by epidemiologists, public health planners, health service managers, policy makers and politicians.